monarrk/sunshine/README.md

 ### Syntax?
 What can it do right now?
 Basically, nothing.
-At the moment it can only print addition, subtraction, and multiplication.
+At the moment it can only print math.
 You can do this with
 ```go
 println( {{ equation }} );
 ```